ch-ayesha/predictionparkinsons/README.md

 - Seamless integration of frontend and backend.
 - Lightweight and easy to deploy.

+##  🔄 How It Works
+The user enters voice-related features through the UI.
+React frontend sends a POST request to the Flask backend.
+Flask loads the trained ML model (model.pkl) and returns a prediction.
+The frontend displays whether the input indicates Parkinson’s disease.

+##📚 Tech Stack
+Frontend: React, Vite, Tailwind CSS
+Backend: Flask (Python)
+ML Model: XGBoost Classifier (scikit-learn)

 ## ⚙️ Installation and Running the Project
 ### 1. Clone the Repository

 ```bash